 Full Course Descriptions

 GT1000 – Gopher Tortoise Ecology and FWC Permitting Guidelines: This course provides the necessary background on gopher tortoise biology and conservation that is critical for understanding the permitting guidelines and the need for regulations protecting the gopher tortoise.
 Covered topics include a thorough review of FWC rules, penalties, and guidelines, including how to determine whether or not a permit is needed, interpreting the 25-foot radius guideline, permitting guidelines, mitigation contributions, and types of permits.
-This course also introduces students to the FWC online permitting system and provides hands-on training for identifying gopher tortoise burrows and determining burrow activity status.
+This course also introduces students to the FWC Online Permit System.

-GT2000 – Survey Techniques for Development Sites: This course provides a detailed review of the survey requirements for relocation (donor) sites as described in the most current FWC Gopher Tortoise Permitting Guidelines.
+GT2000 – Gopher Tortoise Survey Techniques for Relocation (Donor) Sites: This course provides a detailed review of the survey requirements for relocation (donor) sites as described in the most current FWC Gopher Tortoise Permitting Guidelines.
 This course will provide hands-on training for conducting surveys on development sites.
 It will also more thoroughly review the requirements for the documentation necessary for submitting permit applications and cover GIS and map-making necessary for these requirements.
-Students will have a take-home assignment where they go through the process of generating maps and gopher tortoise population estimates necessary for submitting a permit.
+Students will have a take home assignment where they go through the process of generating maps and gopher tortoise population estimates necessary for submitting a permit.

-GT2500 – Capture and Transport of Gopher Tortoises: This course focuses on aspects related to capture and transport of tortoises at recipient sites.
+GT3000 – Gopher Tortoise Capture and Transport: This course focuses on aspects related to capture and transport of tortoises at recipient sites.
 Lecture material will cover aspects related to supervision of burrow excavation using mechanical equipment, but this class does NOT meet the training requirements for this activity, which requires significantly more one-on-one time to conduct properly.
 Students will receive hands-on training in setting both bucket and live traps for the safe and efficient capture of tortoises, conducting hand shovel excavation, measuring tortoises, conducting a cursory health examination, and requirements for safe handling and transport of tortoises.

 Students who successfully earn a passing grade in this course will be provided with a letter supporting their application to conduct gopher tortoise capture by bucket traps, live traps, and hand shovel excavation as an Authorized Gopher Tortoise Agent through FWC.

-GT4000 – Supervision of Burrow Excavations Using Mechanical Equipment: This advanced course provides one-on-one training necessary to conduct the excavation of gopher tortoise burrows by directing the use of a backhoe.
-Because of the risk of harm to gopher tortoises, commensals, and persons assisting with the excavation, these courses will be limited in size, depending on the nature of the relocation project for which the excavation is permitted.
+GT3100 – Supervision of Burrow Excavations Using Mechanical Equipment: This advanced course provides one-on-one training necessary to conduct the excavation of gopher tortoise burrows by directing the use of a backhoe.
+Because of the risk of harm to gopher tortoises, commensals, and persons assisting with the excavation, these courses are limited in size, depending on the nature of the relocation project for which the excavation is permitted.
 A typical course size would consist of one or two individuals, and never more than five students.
 For each course, the instructor will review the requirements for supervision of burrow excavations in the permitting guidelines.
-Field activities will consist of the instructor demonstrating the full excavation of five potentially occupied gopher tortoises while directing a backhoe.
-Then, each student will conduct the excavation of one potentially occupied burrow with the instructor directing the backhoe operator.
-Finally, each student will be required to successfully complete the excavation of five burrows while directing the backhoe with the instructor providing input during the excavation.
+Field activities will consist of the instructor demonstrating the full excavation of two potentially occupied gopher tortoises while directing a backhoe.
+Then, each student will be required to successfully complete the excavation of four burrows while directing the backhoe with the instructor providing input during the excavation.